Celebrating 500 million Firefox downloads

 2. Type browser.cache.disk.capacity in the Filter text box.

-3. Modify the value to 16384
+3. Change the value to 16384.

-4. Restart Firefox and there you go!
+4. Restart Firefox, and there you go!

-After doing this, CPU usage for Firefox should stay under 10%
+After doing this, CPU usage for Firefox should stay under 10%.

 read more | digg story